crate/cratedb-guide/docs/feature/document/usage.md

 ORDER BY 2 DESC;
 :::

-In this tutorial, we explored the versatility and power of CrateDB's dynamic `OBJECT` data type for handling complex, nested marketing data.
+In this usage guide, we explored the versatility and power of CrateDB's dynamic `OBJECT` data type for handling complex, nested marketing data.